ReddieHal/BasicFullStack/README.md

 # Simple 'n Easy Full Stack App for CSC424

 Hi!
-I'm Gabriel and this is the submission for the start of csc424.
+I'm Gabriel and this is the submission for the start of csc424 RND 2!!

 # READ BEFORE RUNNING

 **RUN NPM INSTALL AFTER CLONING**
 I have a habit of not uploading the node_modules or atleast trying not to.
 So please run npm install to run the packages needed before running the website front and backend

+**3 DIFFEREN SBOMS, ONE IN EACH DIRECTORY(ROOT, FRONTEND, BACKEND) - title 'location'SBOM.json**

 **Implemented Features**
 -Implemented MONGODB Backend for users and pwds